JagadishSivakumar/tgGuard/README.md

 ### _Instruction_

+The bot is built using 'lua' , Lua is a lightweight, multi-paradigm programming language designed primarily for embedded use in applications.Lua is cross-platform, since the interpreter is written in ANSI C, and has a relatively simple C API.

 first goto botfather and create a robot

 trun on inline mode, inline location and change Inline feedback to 100%